Barbog/deja-website/pages/survival-guide.preparing.during-dej%C4%81.en.md

-<span style="color:limegreen;">**Be Aware** </span> of Very Small Items
+<span style="color:limegreen;">**Be Aware**</span> of Very Small Items

 - No Trace really does mean no trace.
 - Be conscious of spare nails or smaller trash particles that may be dismissed as too small for trash including: hair, matches, cigarette butts, feathers, zip ties.
 - After you pick up your trash to carry home, do a last-minute check of your site for cigarette butts, gum wrappers, etc. because many of those will be hidden under tarps, tents and vehicles.
 - <span style="color:#fdb913;">**Plan**</span> to send trash off the farm with campmates as they leave the event.

 <span style="color:#77011e;">Never</span> let MOOP hit the ground.
 Clean as you go.
 MOOP attracts more MOOP.

 - When you see trash on the ground, pick it up and take it with you, including cigarette butts, and then empty your pockets into a trash bag later.

 <span style="color:#fdb913;">Ensure</span>  that the compost pile is treated correctly.
 Only biodegradable food waste should be put in the compost pile.

 - Food waste such as peanut shells, orange peels and eggshells are also trash.
 Dispose of these in the compost.

-  ​

 <span style="color:limegreen;">Separate</span>  recycling into glass, plastic, aluminum and cardboard/paper.

 - No trash is to be burned, except for cardboard/paper.